pauldmccarthy/fsleyes/userdoc/overlays.rst

   about the X axis (which typically correpsonds to the left-right axis).
 This setting may be useful if you have vector data with non-standard orientation.
 By default, this setting is disabled for radiologically stored images, and enabled for neuroloigically stored images.
-See the :ref:`section vector orientation <troubleshooting_vector_orientation>` for more information.
+See the :ref:`troubleshooting section on vector orientation
+  <troubleshooting_vector_orientation>` for more information.

 - **Line width** This setting allows you to adjust the line vector width, in display pixels.